feathersjs/docs/api/authentication/hooks.md

 $ npm install feathers-authentication-hooks --save
 ```

 `feathers-authentication-hooks` is a package containing some useful hooks for authentication and authorization.
 For more information about hooks, refer to the [chapter on hooks](../hooks.md).

-All hooks in this page won't affect internal call.
+> **Note:** Restricting authentication hooks will only run when `params.provider` is set (as in when the method is accessed externally through a transport like [REST](../rest.md) or [Socketio](../socketio.md)).

 ## queryWithCurrentUser